 - The highest incidence of cross-border online shoppers founded in Latin America (15%) and the Middle East (13%).

-- The majority of Middle East online shoppers prefers large global stores such as Amazon or eBay when they are purchasing from another country.
+- The majority of the Middle East online shoppers prefers large global stores such as Amazon or eBay when they are purchasing from another country.

 - Consumers shop cross-border to find better prices and to access items not available in their countries.